brendanjryan/cmutex/README.md

 # cmutex

-`cmutex` provides a mutex which accepts a native `context` item as a means of provided bounded wait.
+`cmutex` provides a mutex which accepts a native `context` item as a means of guaranteeing bounded wait.

 ## Example usage